There are five main divisions:

 - Ven Geshe Ngawang Samten Trustee

-- Mr. Desang Tsering Trustee
+- Desang Tsering Trustee

 B. Tibetan Administration`s Welfare Society: